y0ast/Glow-PyTorch/README.md

 # Glow

-This repository implements the [Glow](https://arxiv.org/abs/1807.03039) model using PyTorch on the CIFAR and SVHN dataset.
+This repository implements the [Glow](https://arxiv.org/abs/1807.03039) model using PyTorch on the CIFAR-10 and SVHN dataset.
 We use the trained Glow to reproduce some of the results of the paper ["Do Deep Generative Models Know What They Don't Know?"](https://arxiv.org/abs/1810.09136):

 ![Histogram Glow - CIFAR10 and SVHN](images/histogram_glow_cifar_svhn.png)

-See the [notebook](Do_deep_generative_models_know_what_they_dont_know.ipynb) for code and you can download a pretrained model [here](http://www.cs.ox.ac.uk/people/joost.vanamersfoort/glow.zip).
+See the [notebook](Do_deep_generative_models_know_what_they_dont_know.ipynb) for code and you can download a pretrained model that was used to create this graph [here](http://www.cs.ox.ac.uk/people/joost.vanamersfoort/glow.zip).
 Note this pretrained model was created using the `affine` coupling layer, so it does not work well for sampling (see qualitative vs quantitative models in the Glow paper).
-The pretrained model achieves 3.39 bpd, the difference with the paper is that it was trained using batch size 64 instead of 512.
+The pretrained model achieves 3.39 bpd, while the original paper gets 3.35.
+The difference between our pretrained model and the paper is that we use batch size 64 (single GPU) and the paper uses 512 (8 GPU).

-The code uses modules and groundwork from [glow-pytorch](https://github.com/chaiyujin/glow-pytorch), but is more modular, extendable, faster, easier to read and supports training on CIFAR-10 and SVHN.
+The code uses layers and groundwork from [glow-pytorch](https://github.com/chaiyujin/glow-pytorch), but is more modular, extendable, faster, easier to read and supports training on CIFAR-10 and SVHN.
 There are fewer dependencies and a consistent interface for new datasets.
 Thanks to [Milad](https://github.com/mi-lad) for comments and help with debugging.

 ## Setup and run